CMBAgents/cmbagent/README.md

 pip install -e .[dev]
 ```

-Then, update OpenAI to the latest version:
+If you use the dev versioin, update OpenAI to the latest version:

 ```bash
 pip install --upgrade openai
 ```

-This is due to TensorFlow compatibility issues in Cosmopower that need to be fixed eventually.
+(This is due to TensorFlow compatibility issues in Cosmopower that need to be fixed eventually.)

 ## Structure